 How do you handle shipping?

 We currently ship free worldwide.
 Orders are generally shipped in 1-3 business days.
 We ship via FedEx and UPS.
-Deliveries are usually made in 4-6 business days to all locations in USA and Europe, and in 5-7 days to Australia, New Zealand and most of Asia, Latin America and Africa.
-Please let us know if you want to upgrade to 2-3 days delivery.
+Deliveries are usually made in 3-5 business days to all locations in the U.S. and Europe, and 5-7 business days to Australia, New Zealand and most of Asia, Latin America and Africa.
+Please let us know if you want to upgrade to 2-3 days express delivery.
 All items are fully insured against damage and loss.
 Please be informed that we cannot ship to P.O.
 Box addresses.